Learning a foreign language as a child

 Private language tuition

 Yes, I’m encouraging your child to watch more TV!
-DVD films usually have an option to change the language they’re shown in.
+Depending on their age and attention span, you may choose TV programmes or full-length films.
+Movies usually have an option to change the language they’re shown in.
 This method is particularly useful when used with a well-known and well-loved movie.
 As well as gaining an ear for the sounds of the new language, your child will understand the context because the plot of the film is already known to them.
 All learning should be enjoyable, and what could be more enjoyable than watching movies?

 You could also invest in specialised language learning modules on DVD.
 Try them first by visiting your local library for copies to borrow.